LosTReaL/T-C-Translatemon/README.md

   Users who do not agree with these terms should immediately discontinue use of the bot.
 This can be done by:
     - Issuing the `/stop` command in a private chat
     - Having a group administrator use the `/deactivate` command in a group
-    - Removing or kicking the bot from a group
-    - Blocking the bot on Telegram

 ---